-People often wonder whether their small business or startup really needs a business operating system.
+People often wonder whether their small business or startup really needs a Business Operating System (BOS).
 Short answer?
 All companies need one!
-We’ll show you how to build a business operating system that works and why it transforms organizations.
+We’ll show you how to build a Business Operating System that works and how having a BOS transforms organizations.

 The Business Operating System Action Plan for Small Businesses

 - Understand the reasons for needing a Business Operating System,

 - Benefit from a strong small Business Operating System,

 - And learn more about great business operating software solutions,

 … then you’ll love this guide.
 Let’s get started.

 Click on each link to jump to that section.